Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 Fourth, if you have several versions on production (a/b tests, slow release rollout, demo servers, etc.), you may end up with a mess of incompatible measurements that will complicate analysis.

 Fifth, an application cannot act on metrics, so it should not try to process them in any way.
-Exaggerating, it cannot say whether it needs to scale application servers horizontally or scale the database server vertically.
+Oversimplifying, it cannot say whether it needs to scale application servers horizontally or scale the database server vertically.
 Not to mention the scaling initiation — this should be done by systems above the application.

 This is why I don't like Prometheus's approach to collecting pre-aggregated metrics — I just don't understand how to live with it.